ianthomas23/terminal-javascript-command/README.md

 build and deploy it into a [terminal](https://github.com/jupyterlite/terminal) in a JupyterLite deployment.
 The same command can also be used in a `cockle` deployment outside of JupyterLite.

-This JavaScript command runs in the `cockle` WebWorker and has direct access to the [Emscripten file system](https://emscripten.org/docs/api_reference/Filesystem-API.html).
+This JavaScript command runs in the `cockle` Web Worker and has direct access to the [Emscripten file system](https://emscripten.org/docs/api_reference/Filesystem-API.html).
 For an example of a TypeScript/JavaScript command that runs in the main UI thread without direct access to the Emscripten file system see